 A standard SSL certificate will only work for a single address.
-This means that if you order a standard certificate for e.g. https://store.example.com, it will only work for that exact address.
+This means that if you order a standard certificate for e.g. store.example.com, it will only work for that exact address.

 A wildcard SSL certificate will work for any subdomain of a domain name.
 If you order the certificate for e.g. *.example.com, it will work for https://store.example.com, https://www.example.com, https://mail.example.com and so on.

-This means that if you only want to secure a single address then you should get a standard SSL certificate but if you want to secure more than one address then a wildcard SSL certificate is a better fit.
+This means that if you only want to secure a single address then you should get a standard SSL certificate but if you want to secure more than one address for that domain then a wildcard SSL certificate is a better fit.

 How do I install the SSL certificate?